Main Street America Insurance: The Horan Review

 Commercial Coverage

 Main Street’s commercial insurance offerings include a Business Owners Policy or BOP.
 The policy is split into two coverage types: general liability and property damage.
-A BOP is great for small CNY businesses with physical locations on “Main Streets” in various towns.
+A BOP is suitable for small CNY businesses with physical locations on “Main Streets” in various towns.

 Policyholders can also upgrade their insurance to include replacement coverage for their building or personal property belonging to the business.